luskry/aptardi/README.md

 		--i/-i <int>		Maximum length analyzed per transcript (default: 300, which is number of 100 base windows analyzed, i.e 300 = 30,000 bases long transcript)
 		--p/-p <float>	Probability threshold, predictions >= threshold are labeled transription stop site (default: 0.5, value must be constrained by (0, 1))
 		--a/-a <fr or rf>	upstream/downstream mate orientations for paired-end alignment against the forward reference strand, fr = firststrand (appropriate for Illumina paired-end library pre, rf = secondstrand (default: fr)

-	-testSeq <input_sequence_file>	A FASTA file that contains human genomic sequences of length 200 nts.

-	-testSS <input_RNA_secondary_structure_file>	An input file that contains the RNA secondary structures of the input sequences.
-					The tool expects three most energy efficient RNA secondary structures for each input sequence.
-					These RNA secondary structures are generated using [RNAshapes](https://academic.oup.com/bioinformatics/article/22/4/500/184565).

-	-o <output_file_name>		Output file name is given using this option.
-If this option is not used then the tool outputs AUC and AUPRC values of the prediction.
-In order to calculate the AUC and AUPRC values the tool needs ground truth data.
-The ground truth data is added at the end of the title of each sequence.
-E.g. for a positive sequence example, the title is >chr15_100354095_positive_1; on the other hand, the title of a negative sequence example is >chr15_100565120_positive_0.
-	2. Building your own model
 EXAMPLE

 	python DeepPASTA_polyA_site_prediction_testing.py -testSeq sample_sequence_input.hg19.fa -testSS sample_secondary_structure_input.txt